thehyve/transmartApp-doc/source/smartr.rst

 Heatmap Workflow
 ~~~~~~~~~~~~~~~~

+A heatmap is a matrix of data points for a particular set of
+biomarkers, such as genes, at a particular point in time and/or for a
+particular tissue sample in the study, as measured for each subject in
+the study.

 Data input requirements:

 -   Either one or two cohorts.
--   At least one numerical HDD node with more than one biomarker selected.
+-   At least one numerical HDD node with one or more biomarkers selected.
 -   Low dimensional numerical and categorical nodes are optional.

 After fetching data the following control panel will be shown: